 It’s difficult to compare these two regarding nutrition simply because of the American Bully’s vastly ranging weight and nutritional needs.
 The average Pitbull will consume between two and three cups of food a day.

 But the Bully could consume anywhere between one and a half to five cups of food a day.
 Meaning the monthly food bill could be completely different or almost the same.
-Ultimately, you should follow the food packaging for tailored advice.
+Ultimately, you should follow the food packaging and feeding instructions for tailored advice.

 American Bullies should eat a kibble suggested for the Bully.
-And Pittbulls will do best on a kibble recommended specifically for them, as well.
+Pitbulls will do best on a kibble recommended specifically for them, as well.
 Like all dogs, feed them the best food that you can afford because diet can make a real difference to canine health.

 Be sure to feed them both age-appropriate food.
 Especially during puppyhood because it lays the foundations for a healthy body.
 Many Pitbull-type dog owners state that Bully gas is the worst of all, so be ready for some smelly evenings.

 Thankfully, both of these pups have easy-to-care-for coats.
 Their short and straight hair only needs brushing once a week to keep them looking healthy and shiny.
-It will remove dead hair and dirt, spread natural coat oils, and it is a relaxing time to bond with your pup.
+It will remove dead hair and dirt and spread natural coat oils, and it is a relaxing time to bond with your pup.